anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.k8s.002
      - Highly available etcd
-     - An implementation must consist of either three, five or seven nodes running the etcd service (can be collocated on the control plane nodes, or can run on separate nodes, but not on worker nodes).
+     - An implementation must consist of either three, five or seven nodes running the etcd service (can be colocated on the control plane nodes, or can run on separate nodes, but not on worker nodes).
      - gen.rsl.02 in :ref:`chapters/chapter02:kubernetes architecture requirements`,
        gen.avl.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`